status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

     ```
     Look for an `"is_syncing":false` in the response to confirm that your node has synced.

-### Step 2 - Stop your existing client and export your slashing protection history
+### 2. Stop your existing client and export your slashing protection history

 As part of the migration process, you need to stop your existing client and export its [slashing protection database](https://eips.ethereum.org/EIPS/eip-3076).